-All assets within a particular class are revalued in one financial year, within a 5 year rolling programme.
+All PPE assets within a particular class are revalued in one financial year, within a 5 year rolling programme.
 Classes of assets are spread out over the 5 year cycle to create an even annual valuation programme.
-This year, a total of 164 assets were revalued at £70m by M S Aldis BSc (Hons) MRICS, IRRV (Hons) a RICS Registered Valuer and Associate Partner of Wilks Head & Eve LLP, our external valuers, including the Council's car parks and sports centres.
-One asset was revalued internally by an in house qualified valuer.
+This year, a total of 93 assets were revalued at £46m by David Gray MRICS, Chris Wilkinson MRICS and Brett Devenish MRICS of Capita, our external valuers.
+This included the Council's children's centres, adult education centres, depots, crematorium and markets, as well as one investment property, the Northgate House Commercial Development.
+Three PPE assets were revalued internally at £52m by an in house qualified valuer who also valued the remaining investment properties and held for sale assets (£11m).
+Investment properties and held for sale assets are assessed annually to reflect values at the balance sheet date.

-In addition, where external valuations show evidence of valuation changes of more than 10%, assets within major classes are revalued internally, using the appropriate rates identified.
+Where evidence shows valuation changes of more than 10% in our major asset classes of schools and sports facilities, these are revalued internally, using the appropriate rates identified.
 The market review indicated that no such revaluations were required this year.
+In addition, any other individual PPE assets with a net book value over £10m are revalued internally.
+There is just one such asset - the Piece Hall.